<?xml version='1.0' encoding='UTF-8'?>

 </content>

-<link href="https://grizzlygazette.bearblog.dev/how-to-make-your-blog-more-accessible-and-why-you-should-care/" rel="alternate"/>
+<link href="https://pompomette.bearblog.dev/we-should-be-having-parades-about-the-fact-that-clean-water-comes-out-of-the-sink/" rel="alternate"/>

 </entry>